jspindrift/blackbox_password_manager/README.md

 Note: icons provided by icons8.com

+If you are a Flutter developer, I am basically taking the keys to a GT-R sports car, starting it, and telling you to hop in and floor it. 😃

 ## About Blackbox Password Manager

 Blackbox Password Manager uses the standard AES encryption algorithm in CTR mode to encrypt your passwords,